nahom-23/online_store_management/README.md

 | Products | Product catalog management |
 | Orders | Order processing workflow |
 | Reports | PDF generation system |

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Odoo Community for the excellent framework
-- Docker team for containerization tools
-- PostgreSQL for robust database management

 ---
 ⭐ **Star this repository if it helped you!**